A full breakdown arrives of Equifax's massive data breach

 "Through the company's analysis, Equifax believes it has satisfied applicable requirements to notify consumers and regulators," the company said in its SEC filing.

+An Equifax spokeswoman responded to a request for comment by referring back to a statement from the company.
+In the statement, Equifax noted that it shared this same information with members of Congress on Friday.

-While Equifax's data breach isn't the largest in history -- that record belongs to Yahoo, which had up to 3 billion accounts compromised -- Equifax's hack has much more potential for damage considering the type of data stolen.
+While Equifax's data breach isn't the largest in history -- that record belongs to Yahoo, which reported that up to 3 billion accounts were compromised -- Equifax's hack has much more potential for damage considering the types of data stolen.

 Blockchain Decoded: CNET looks at the tech powering bitcoin -- and soon, too, a myriad of services that will change your life.